momothepikachu/Tournament-Database/README.md

     Using the Vagrant Virtual Machine
 The Vagrant folder has PostgreSQL installed and configured, as well as the psql command line interface (CLI) , so that you don't have to install or configure them on your local machine.

-    Purposes of each files(in Vagrant/Tournament)
+    Purposes of Each Files(in vagrant/tournament)
 --tournament.sql - this file is used to set up your database schema (the table representation of your data structure).